Subscribe to newsletter

 Meals: Breakfast

-Get ready to encounter an extravaganza of jaw-dropping scenery.
+Get ready to encounter an extravaganza of jaw-dropping scenery on the West Highland Way.
 Wander through forested groves and moorland before walking up Conic Hill.
 Admire Loch Lomond glistening below before reaching Balmaha.
-Spend the rest of the trek walking along the shores of Loch Lomond.
-Enjoy either a midday cruise along Loch Lomond from Balmaha or from Rowardennan in the evening.
+Spend the rest of the trek walking along the shores of Loch Lomond. g.
 Recharge in Rowardennan overnight.

 Overnight Location: Hotel in Rowardennan